-In fiscal 2020 Company received the first instalment payment of US\$450,000 from Mintania pursuant to the terms of Cochasayhuas Sale Agreement The Public Registry Offices in Peru have been suspended due to the COVID-19 pandemic and are scheduled to recommence operations in September 2020, when the agreement will be fully registered.
+In fiscal 2020 Company received the first installment payment of US\$450,000 from Mintania pursuant to the terms of Cochasayhuas Sale Agreement Registration facilities at the Public Registry Offices in Perú were suspended due to the COVID-19 pandemic and the agreement was fully registered in September 2020.

-The Company received the first of two scheduled semi-annual payments in March 2020 of US\$750,000 each pursuant to the Wheaton Precious Metals Purchase Agreement ("PMPA").
+The Company received two scheduled semi-annual payments of US\$750,000, pursuant to the Wheaton Metals PMPA, the first in March 2020 and the second in September 2020.